By Edwin Okoth and Ruth Hopkins

 Septic wounds

 According to locals, the private security officers from G4S, hired by Bamburi, sometimes surpass the GSU in cruelty.
-Additionally, G4S has dogs.
+Six reports made to the police mention G4S dog bites.

 Shee Mbimbi (39) works at a nearby quarry.
 In August 2023, he encountered two G4S guards as he was walking home, breaking off branches for firewood along the way.
 “Two guards confronted me and asked what I was doing.
 One began beating me with a baton, and I tried to defend myself.
 The other one then released a dog on me, and it bit me.
 They escorted me home and warned me not to tell anyone that I was bitten by a Bamburi dog.”

 As we sit outside his homestead in Denyenye, a breeze rustling the leaves of the coconut and mango trees, Mbimbi recounts his visit to a local hospital, where he could not afford medical treatment, not even rabies shots.
 In phone footage taken immediately after the attack, Mbimbi is seen lying on his back, cradling a bloody injured leg.
 “They didn't take me to the police station,” he says to the person filming him.
 “They (G4S) told me to warn others not to collect firewood from that land, or else they would release their three dogs to kill them.”
+(G4S insists that it only deploys one dog on Bamburi farm, see below).
 A year later, Mbimbi’s wound has gone septic.
 A doctor he saw recently—thanks to an NGO that helped with the costs—told him it may be too late to save his leg, as the sepsis has spread to the bone.

 G4S in Africa